Wedding Entertainment Planning: A Timeline That Actually Works

 Booking on price alone

 Cheap DJs exist.
 So do cheap photographers and cheap venues.
 You get what you pay for.
-The entertainment sets the atmosphere for your entire evening.
+The entertainment sets the atmosphere for your entire evening, and your guests will remember how they felt long after they've forgotten what they ate.
 This isn't the place to cut corners.
+See the pricing page to understand what's included.

 Not meeting before booking